 - Sand: Sand is added to the mixture to improve the workability and reduce the shrinkage of the blocks.
 The sand used should be clean and well-graded, with a particle size of about 2mm.

-- Cement: Cement is added to the mixture to improve the strength and durability of the blocks.
+- Cement: Portland Cement is added to the mixture to improve the strength and durability of the blocks.
 Usually, ordinary Portland cement or lime pozzolana mixture is used, but other types of cement can also be used.

 - Water: Water is added to the mixture to form a workable paste that can be compressed into blocks.
 The amount of water used should be carefully controlled to ensure that the blocks are not too wet or too dry.